Office of the Dean

 Phone: 512-475-7000 | Fax: 512-475-7068

 The seventh annual University Lecture Series gathered some of UT’s finest scholars to share discoveries with students.
 Three nights of themed lectures, titled In Pursuit of Health, In the Creative Mind, and In the Lab, challenged traditional perceptions of academic disciplines and put first-year students in front of some of the top scholars at the university.
-View the lectures online.
+Watch the lectures.

 Each event demonstrated the variety and reach of academic research.
 Brent Iverson, dean of the School of Undergraduate Studies, kicked off this year’s events saying, “This is an exciting way to show off in spectacular fashion just how lucky we are to be here.
 All of us.
 We want to broaden your understanding of the kinds of amazing research being done in classrooms and labs and libraries all around you.”